SEESolutions-it/DpdlEngine/README.md

 ## What is the DpdlClient console application?

-The DpdlClient console application included in the DpdlEngine Demo release is a small application that exposes some functionalities of Dpdl via a command line console.
-Dpdl scripting code can be executed and DpdlPacket The same functionalities can be accessed via the java or Dpdl scripting API.
+The DpdlClient console application included in the DpdlEngine Demo release is a small application that exposes some functionalities of Dpdl via a simple command line console.
+Dpdl scripting code can be executed and DpdlPacket handled.
+The same functionalities can be accessed via the java or Dpdl scripting API.

 These are the console commands available:
 ```